NedNedyalkov/VehicleAssembly/README.md

 * Use CodeGeneration to automate creation of Manufacturers.
 * Deterministic Unit tests that don't require to run the whole duration.
+* Generate Customers with different type of tires and maybe log the new tires they get.